Plumbing Seal & Gasket Repair Portland, OR

 A closet flange that's cracked or sitting below the finished floor prevents the wax ring from ever sealing.
 We repair the flange or add a spacer so the seal holds in the Multnomah County home.

 Our seal & gasket repair carries a 10-year workmanship guarantee — separate from any manufacturer warranty on the parts themselves.
 If the seal & gasket repair we performed fails because of how we did it, we come back and fix it free for a full decade.
-Water heaters and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.
+Appliances and fixtures we install are backed by their full manufacturer warranty, and the parts and accessories we fit carry standard 1–5 year warranties by item.

 We quote seal & gasket repair on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate seal & gasket repair quote is written and good for 30 days.

-Areas we serve for seal & gasket repair
+The seal & gasket repair coverage map

 We provide seal & gasket repair throughout Portland, OR and the surrounding Multnomah County area.
 Serving Irvington, Albina, Hollywood and surrounding neighborhoods.